The Washington Semester

 - Students must be entering their junior or senior years, and maintain a 3.0 GPA.

 - The application process includes two letters of recommendation, an issues essay writing sample, statement of professional interest, resume, transcript, and completion of TWC’s application form.
-Further details on the written materials are here.

 - Students should forward all materials except the application form to the campus liaison for approval before applying online.